AMA warns against use of e-cigs in light of lung illness reports

 E-cigarettes are generally thought to be safer than traditional cigarettes, which kill up to half of all lifetime users, according to the World Health Organization.
 But the long-term health effects of vaping are largely unknown.

 “We must not stand by while e-cigarettes continue to go unregulated.
-We urge the U.S. Food and Drug Administration (FDA) to speed up the regulation of e-cigarettes and remove all unregulated products from the market,” AMA’s Harris added.
+We urge the U.S. Food and Drug Administration (FDA) to speed up the regulation of e-cigarettes and remove all unregulated products from the market,” AMA’s Harris said.

+The FDA said on Friday many of the samples tested by the states or by the agency as part of the investigation contain tetrahydrocannabinol (or THC), the psychoactive component of cannabis and most of the samples with THC also contained significant amounts of Vitamin E acetate.

 Reporting by Arjun Panchadar in Bengaluru; Editing by Maju Samuel